mihai10001/sorting_visualiser/README.md

 ## About The Project
 [![Sorting-visualiser][product-screenshot]](https://sort-visualise.herokuapp.com/)

-This is a web application created to visualise all sorts of sorting algorithms and to benchmark them in order to be able to compare them\
+This is a web application created to visualise all sorts of sorting algorithms and to benchmark them in order to be able to compare them
-It is one of the projects I've always wanted to create because it ties together knowledge from many areas I'm interested in, such as algorithms, benchmarking, analytics and visualisation tools, UI interactions, etc.

 What it does:
 * Lets the user choose between a list of implemented sorting algorithms